huggingface/datasets/datasets/onestop_qa/README.md

 - `title`: a `string` feature.
 The article title.
 - `context`: a `string` feature.
 The paragraph from the article.
+- `paragraph_index`: an `int` feature.
+Corresponds to the paragraph index in the article.
 - `question`: a `string` feature.
 The given question.
 - `answers`: a list of `string` feature containing the four possible answers.
 - `a_span`: start and end indices (inclusive, word level) of the critical span.